Tuesday, 23 April 2024

 Luke alone records some specifics of the allegations the Sanhedrin (Council) members used against Jesus.
 Pilate attempted to involve his contemporary, Herod.
 Pilate himself had considered the allegation (stirring a revolt against Rome and the taxes) and rejected it as baseless.
 The was no crime here; not on the part of Jesus.

 It must have been some time later that Pilate summoned Jesus’ accusers to inform them Herod had declined to take action.
 Whom was he telling?
 Chief priest, rulers, and “the people”?
-Representative top authorities of the Jewish nation, probably the majority, had made the accusation.
+Representative top authorities of the Jewish nation, probably the majority of those authorities, had made the accusation.
 (There were members of the Jewish Council who followed Jesus.)
 Hardly could such a charge be laid by “the people”.
 Then, what was Luke describing?

 Other people were present, people who could be a mob repeatedly howling for crucifixion.
 I imagine the angry (jealous) hierarchy reacted to the Governor’s summons by gathering up a “crowd”.